 I did check the tracking number, and it was legitimate.
 He must have had to pay extra to have it sent express mail.
 But, I worked from home on Monday and wasn’t in the office to take delivery of the letter.
 To show how persistent this guy is, he actually sent me a text message (to my burner number) to remind me about the tracking number, and then to tell me it the check had been delivered.
 He also called, but I let it go to voicemail (I legitimately was on a work-related call and couldn’t answer my cell).
 And, he sends me an email later informing me the check had arrived.

 On Tuesday, things got really fun!
 When I arrived at the office, I found the check had not been delivered.
 This didn’t surprise me.
 Our mail goes to a central mail hub, then a courier delivers it to various locations around Atlanta.
 I went about my day, while my buddy “Mike” sent me various emails and text messages every half or our so.
 He must have been really itching to get his illegal cash.
 He even left me a voicemail message (the first time I actually heard his voice–western African sounding—and he asked if I had another phone number).
 I ignored most of these messages, but did email him and tell him the mail was slow, and I should get it that afternoon.

-About 4 PM, I went back to my desk and found an U.S. Postal Service Priority 2-Day envelope!
+About 4 PM, I went back to my desk and found a U.S. Postal Service Priority 2-Day envelope!

-When I opened the envelop, I found a single check inside:
+When I opened the envelope, I found a single check inside:

 I decided to validate one more time just to confirm this was a scam.
 I looked up the ABA Routing Number for Mountain America Federal Credit Union via a Google search.